-Client applications may find user-specified payload types to be suitable for sensor reports, actuator control, alternative time distribution schemes, and other purposes outside the scope of the global clock service described in clause 7.2.2.
+Client applications may find user-specified payload types to be suitable for end-to-end link distance measurements, sensor reports, actuator control, alternative time distribution schemes, and other purposes outside the scope of the global clock service described in clause 7.2.2.

-Fig. 7-2.
-Network Event Service
+Figure 7-2.
+Network Event Service.